ashleyconnor/blog/_posts/2022-01-05-to-london-and-back-my-worst-tech-interview.md

 ---
 title: To London and back - my worst tech interview
-excerpt: ""
+excerpt: After a really bad day at work I rushed into a job search unprepared.
 ---

 In 2013 I worked at a small tech company in Brighton, England, my first job after graduation.

 The company, which consisted of the owner, myself and a senior engineer; hosted an auction platform for customers, also providing customisations, design and support.

 I enjoyed this job as it gave me a lot of 1-on-1 time with a talented senior developer who frankly had the patience of a saint.
-Back then I was very *green* to the ways that software is architectured and most of the code I wrote was downright awful.
+Back then I was very _green_ to the ways that software is architectured and most of the code I wrote was downright awful.

 ### The customer's always right